-Assembler return locations which modify the stack and return to NEXT will load the value of M. Often parameters may be picked up without being named.
+will add the value of A to B (note this will be a 3 word instruction - the addresses of A and B each requiring a full word.
+In fact, since the stack is cheaper and faster to use, this form rarely occurs.)
+Often parameters may be picked up without being named.
 So long as their address is on the stack, it doesn't matter how it got there: